enspirit/wlang/README.md

 ## A user-defined templating engine

 WLang is a templating engine, written in ruby.
-In that, it is similar to ERB, Mustache or whatever:
+In that, it is similar to ERB, Mustache and the like:

 ```ruby
 WLang::Html.render 'Hello to ${who}!', who: 'you & the world'